RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

 - -u upstream_host   is the host name for an upstream hub.
 - -q upstream_port   is the port number for the upstream hub
 - -c can_socketname   is the name of the CAN socket.
+- -n nodeid is the node id, as a 12 hex digit number (optionally with colons between pairs of hex digits.
+- -W name[:port] Start a WiThrottle named name on port (if :port is ommited, on the default port).

 The -u and -q options are only available if the program was built to support either a OpenLCB Tcp host or a GRIDCONNECT host.